Hub-OS/documentation-website/docs/02-server/05-lua-api/05-objects.md

 ### `Net.set_object_type(area_id, object_id, type)`

-Changes the object's type, clients will be updated at the end of the tick.
+Changes the object's type / class, clients will be updated at the end of the tick.

 ### `Net.set_object_class(area_id, object_id, class)`

-Deprecated.
-Use set_object_type instead.
+Changes the object's type / class, clients will be updated at the end of the tick.

 ### `Net.set_object_custom_property(area_id, object_id, name, property_value)`